Amarillo, Texas: Ground transportation

 The streets in Amarillo's downtown area conform to a grid pattern.
-The city's original street layout was set up by William H. Bush, beginning at the west end of the town moving to the east.
-Bush named the north to south streets for past United States presidents, in chronological order except for John Quincy Adams because the surname was taken with the second president, John Adams.
-(The last president so honored was Grover Cleveland; though the city has expanded eastward, the pattern was not continued.)
-While the streets running north–south honor past presidents and are designated 'streets', east–west streets are numbered and are designated 'avenues'.
-North of the Fort Worth & Denver (now Burlington Northern-Santa Fe) railyard, the numbers are "NW" (northwest) west of Polk Street, and "NE" (northeast) east of Polk.
+The city's original street layout was set up by William H. Bush.
+Beginning at the west end of the town moving to the east, Bush named the north to south streets for past United States presidents, in chronological order except for John Quincy Adams because the surname had been taken by the second president, John Adams.
+The last president so honored was Grover Cleveland; as the city expanded eastward the pattern was not continued.

+While the streets running north–south are designated 'streets', east–west streets are numbered and are designated 'avenues'.
+North of the Fort Worth & Denver (now BNSF) railyard, the numbers are "NW" (northwest) west of Polk Street and "NE" (northeast) east of Polk.
 South of the railyard (including the downtown-city center area), numbers are officially "SW" (southwest) west of Polk, and "SE" (southeast) east of Polk.
 Colloquially, though, most tend to dub the SW and SE avenues as W (west) and E (east), respectively.
-One example of the numbering difference regards the former U.S. Highway 66 routing west of downtown and into the San Jacinto neighborhood.
-Most call it 'West Sixth Street' when its actually SW Sixth Avenue.
+One example of the numbering difference is the former U.S. Highway 66 routing west of downtown and into the San Jacinto neighborhood.
+Most call it 'West Sixth Street' instead of SW Sixth Avenue.

-In 1910, the Amarillo voters approved to pay for street paving and the materials used to pave the streets were bricks.
+In 1910, the Amarillo voters had approved to pay for street paving with bricks.
 As of 2003, the city still has 16.2 mi of brick streets in some parts of the downtown area.
 In 2002, the city spent $200,000 to restore one block of brick street on Ninth Avenue between Polk and Tyler streets.